Skip to main content

 Configure the Custom Agent node

-In the knowledgeBaseQA workflow, add a Custom Agent node and enable the Knowledge Base tool.
-Select your MortgageKnowledgeBase data source.
+Add a Custom Agent node named knowledgeBaseQA on the Intent 3 branch.
+Enable the Knowledge Base setting and select your MortgageKnowledgeBase data source.
 Retrieval parameters:

 ParameterValue